Company Culture Quotes: 27 Experts Offer Their Advice

 “Our mission is to expand the access, choice and control our customers have over their financial lives.
 One of my team members joined an internal initiative designed to create pathways for people who wouldn’t typically qualify for the product.
 When the manual efforts to evaluate each application became too much, he built an automated function to scale the process.
 It demonstrated our belief that we should always challenge assumptions and focus more on the consumer than on operational requirements.”

 TrendKite is a digital PR software that helps brands and media companies optimize earned media efforts.
-We asked Chris Copeland, TrendKite’s Chief Technology Officer.
+We asked Chris Copeland, Chief Technology Officer at TrendKite.

 How do you encourage innovation within your team?